nkh/P6-Data-Dump-Tree/README.md

 Data::DumpTree will display

-  * Hashes as '{x}' where x is the number of element of the hash
+  * Hashes as '{n}' where n is the number of element of the hash

-  * Arrays as '[x]' where x is the number of element of the Array
+  * Arrays as '[n]'

-  * Lists as '(x)' where x is the number of element of the list
+  * Lists as '(n)'

-  * Sets as '.Seq(number_of_element)'
+  * Sets as '.Set(n)'

-  * Sequences as '.Seq' or '.Seq(*)' for lazy lists
+  * Sequences as '.Seq(n)' or '.Seq(*)' for lazy lists

-Sequences contents are normally not displayed only a header will be added to the dump.
-If you want to display sequences, use the role DDTR:ConsumeSeq.
-It will allow you to dump sequences and control if the sequences are dumped vertically or horizontally, how much of the sequence is dumped and if lazy sequences are dumped (you decide how many elements for lazy sequences too).
+You control if the sequences are dumped vertically or horizontally, how much of the sequence is dumped and if lazy sequences are dumped (you decide how many elements for lazy sequences too).

-Check file *examples/sequences.pl* in the distribution as well as the role implementation in *lib/Data/Dump/Tree/ExtraRoles.pm*.
+Check file *examples/sequences.pl* in the distribution as well as the  implementation in *lib/Data/Dump/Tree/DescribeBaseObjects.pm*.

-  * Maches as '[x..y]' where x..y is the match range or [x] for one element
+  * Matches as '[x..y]' where x..y is the match range or [x] for one element

+See *Match objects* in the roles section below for configuration of the Match objects rendering.

 ### address

 The Data::Dump::Tree address is added to every container in the form of a '@' and an index that is incremented for each container.
-If a container is found multiple times in the output, it will be rendered once only then referred to  by '@current_address = @first_time_seen'
+If a container is found multiple times in the output, it will be rendered once only then referred to  as '§first_time_seen'

 It is possible to name containers by using *set_element_name* before dumping  your data structure.